Do you want to explore Bulgaria? This 5-day road trip itinerary will show you some of the must-see places in Bulgaria!

 Bulgaria trip: Bulgarian roads

 Bulgarian roads are generally in good condition.
-Note that Bulgaria doesn’t have many highways and most of the places from this Bulgaria trip are connected by national and European roads.
-That’s why most roads only have one lane for each direction.
+Note that Bulgaria doesn’t have many highways, and most of the places from this Bulgaria trip are connected by national and European roads.
+That’s why most roads only have one lane in each direction.

 Bulgaria trip: Driving in Bulgaria